AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 The stack is a section of RAM used by the CPU to store information temporarily.
 This information can be data or an address.
 The CPU needs this storage area since there are only a limited number of registers.

-In PSoC™ 6, the stack is located at the end of RAM and grows downward.
+In the PSOC™ 6 device, the stack is located at the end of RAM and grows downward.
 The stack pointer is 32 bits wide and is decremented with every PUSH instruction and incremented with POP.

 The purpose of the stack overflow test is to ensure that the stack does not overlap with the program data memory during program execution.
 This can occur, for example, if recursive functions are used.